dragona/android-intro/03_Button_Design/readme.md

         android:textStyle="bold" />
 ```

-# Button four: clickable from the xml file
+# Button 4: clickable from the xml file

+You can set the conclick listener of button directly in the Java file, but one easy way is to set the ```Button``` clickable from the
+ xml file by adding ```android:onClick="bntXml"```.
+If you are using Android Studio, just over that line and you
+ will be prompted whether you want to create the public function that connects to that button.

 ```xml
     <Button